vikaskurapati/Turbulent-Flow-Simulations-with-HPC-Systems/README.md

 * Run `apt install cmake` to install CMake on your system.

 ## Dockerfile
-You can also use the Dockerfile included in the repository.
+You can use the Dockerfile included in the repository.
 This will create an image where everything is set up and you can just begin with compiling the code.

 Of course, you can also just look at the Dockerfile as a recipe on how to set up your environment.